intellistream/SAGE/installation/README.md

 > Files Included in `/workspace`
 >   - `environment.yml`: Defines the Conda environment configuration for LLH.
 >     - `auto_env_setup.sh`: Automates the Conda environment setup inside the container.

+You can do everything the aforementioned scripts, and you can also try seting up the rest of environment manually using the following commands.

 ### 2.2 Compile CANDY and install pycandy